k2view-academy/K2View-Academy/articles/TDM/tdm_gui/19_task_synthetic_data_generation.md

    Click [here](14e_task_source_ai_based_generation.md) for more information on how to set the rule-based generation attributes in the Source component.

 II.
-Optional - populate the [Target](17a_task_target_component_entities.md) form and select a testing environment to load the generated entities to the target environment.
+Optional - populate the [Target](17a_task_target_component_entities.md) form and select a testing environment in order to load the generated entities to the target environment.